In cases where there is a problem with the frenum, our Etobicoke oral and maxillofacial surgeon will perform a frenectomy to improve oral function.

 What is a Frenectomy?

-A frenectomy is a simple surgical procedure to remove a frenum from the mouth when it is too tight or short and limits movement in the mouth.
-This procedure can be performed at any age, but is most common for babies and children.
+A frenectomy is a surgical procedure to remove a frenum from the mouth when it is too tight or short and limits movement in the mouth.
+This procedure can be performed at any age but is most common for babies and children.

-This safe, fast-healing procedure usually does not require any anesthesia.
-The oral and maxillofacial surgeon will simply cut the frenum to free the tongue, lip or cheek.
-The frenum is very thin and has few nerves, meaning there is very little pain associated with the procedure.
+This procedure usually does not require any anesthesia.
+The oral and maxillofacial surgeon will cut the frenum to free the tongue, lip or cheek.
+The frenum is very thin and has few nerves, meaning there should be very little pain associated with the procedure.

 Types of Frenums